Logicify/mautic-advanced-templates-bundle/README.md

 ## Disclaimer

 This plug-in is licensed under MIT.
-This means you are free to use it even in commercial project.
+This means you are free to use it even in commercial projects.

 The MIT license clearly explains that there is no warranty for this free software.
 Please see the included [LICENSE](LICENSE) file for details.